 But, often retail manufacturers find it challenging to understand what's happening inside stores.
 Sales and supply chain leaders sit in their offices.
 Their on-field sales agents are their bridge to the physical stores and the only hands-on personnel who can ensure proper execution of all retail strategies.

 With consumer product portfolios running in hundreds and sitting across thousands of store shelves, Manufacturers worry about gaining finer control over how consumers see and buy their products.
+With many variables that threaten to derail your sales strategies and it can prove really hard to ascertain what went wrong and where it went wrong.
+With increasing business footprint, manually collecting in-store data by a field force agent or a merchnadizer can be slow, time consumg, while severely limiting your ability to scale.

 Gathering these data in real-time to address time-bound demands is challenging with manual intervention.
 So, how does one gain instant visibility on their execution performance to re-capture sales and safeguard their market share?
+Gathering in-store data is crucial for smooth running retail execution.
+But collecting the right data in time will prove to be insightful.

 Retailing is ancient and has evolved from sharing and bartering, to selling and consuming.
 While the industrial revolution pioneered mass-production and distribution of consumer products, the fundamental shift happened when software-driven 'digital transformation' hit the traditionally run retail industry in the mid-90s.